subpair/habit_tracker/README.md

 ```

 ### Analyse Menu
-The analyse-menu is a submenu and can be navigated like the main menu by entering a number and pressing the enter key.
+The analyse-menu is a submenu and can be navigated like the main menu by entering a number and pressing the enter key. \
-It is used to gain all information that are currently available about the saved habits.
+It is used to gain all information that is currently available about the saved habits.
 ```console
 You are in the analyse menu.
 The options are: